AVeryLostNomad/react-game-icons-generator/npm/README.md

 ```
 This should be completely fine.
 Webpack (or whatever other bundler) will detect you just want a single icon and add only that.

+NOTE: Some bundlers appear to not do tree shaking in "dev" mode and save it for production.
+This means that you could see increased compilation times while it sorts out having all of these four thousand icons in source.

 React-game-icons-auto DOES also export some utility collections which may also be useful to you.
 Two are included directly in the base index.ts and can be imported like this
 ```typescript